Policy last updated

 The purpose of a Disability Inclusion Profile meeting and process

-The profile is a strengths-based tool used to identify a student’s strengths, needs, and the educational adjustments required to enable their participation at school.
+The profile is a strengths-based tool and process used to detail a student’s strengths, needs, and the educational adjustments required to enable their participation at school.
 The profile is completed through a structured meeting with the student’s student support group (SSG) and led by a trained facilitator.
 During the profile meeting, the SSG will work through the sections of the Disability Inclusion Profile.
 The sections include:

 The profile and surrounding process provides the SSG with a deeper understanding of a student’s functional needs and the supports required to meet those needs.
 A SSG is most appropriate for working through the profile as it brings together the people with the most knowledge of the student and their schooling.